DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 # allow WireGuard VPN which is on port 50555 with UDP protocol
 root@server# ufw allow 50555/udp

-# also you might consider for the time beeing to allow SSH management
+# for the time being, you might also consider to allow SSH management
 # until you learn how to allow traffic to SSH from VPN
 root@server# ufw allow ssh
 ```

-On Ubuntu UFW is enabled, but on Debian we need to enable it:
+On Ubuntu, UFW is enabled by default, but on Debian it has to be enabled manually:

 <pre><code><strong>root@server# ufw enable
 </strong>Command may disrupt existing ssh connections.
 Proceed with operation (y|n)? y
 Firewall is active and enabled on system startup
 </code></pre>

-On ubuntu we need to realod the configuration:
+On Ubuntu, we need to reload the configuration:

 <pre><code><strong>root@server# ufw reload
 </strong></code></pre>